veganaize/closure-compiler/Using-NTI-(new-type-inference).md

 ### Compatibility mode in NTI

-Because NTI finds many more warnings, it can be a bit daunting to start using it, because you have to fix all warnings in your project first.
+NTI finds many more warnings than the old type checker, so it can be a bit daunting to start using it, because you have to fix all warnings in your project first.
 For this reason, we are currently working on a "compatibility mode" for NTI.
 When enabling this mode, NTI relaxes a few checks, to match what the old type checker does.
 For example, NTI performs looser property-existence checks in compatibility mode.
+You can try it out with `--jscomp_off=newCheckTypesExtraChecks`.